Government / Federal Addendum

 7. Section 508 Accessibility Compliance

-The Platform complies with Section 508 of the Rehabilitation Act and WCAG 2.1 Level AA guidelines:
+The Platform is designed to align with Section 508 of the Rehabilitation Act and WCAG 2.1 Level AA guidelines:

 8. Incident Response and Reporting